Procedure: Return to work

 - has a review date.

-- Reasonable adjustments are required as part of the return to work process.
+- Workplace adjustments may be required as part of the return to work process.
 These include:

 - physical: e.g. modifying workstations or sites to improve accessibility or providing additional equipment or tools;